frctl/fractal-docs/docs/guide/core-concepts/context-data.md

 Context data object also support the use of _data references_.
 These are special references, resolved at runtime, that allow you to 'point' to other item's context data.

-This is made possible using the `@handle` ~@TODOLINK @naming#referencing-other-items', 'reference syntax') }} in your context data definitions.
+This is made possible using the `@handle` [reference syntax](./naming.html#referencing-other-items) in your context data definitions.
 For example, if we create a configuration file for a component called `list-items` that looks like this:

 ```yaml
 context: